wanazhar/waterminal/README.md

 # waterminal financial suite 🚀

-A work-in-progress comprehensive financial analysis toolkit for terminal enthusiasts. 💹
+A work-in-progress comprehensive financial analysis toolkit for terminal enthusiasts.
+This project is strictly for educational purpose only. 💹

 ## Installation 🛠️